Yolandayx929/adaptive-edge-BCM/README.md

 Each collection of plots is contained in a subfolder that specifies either a fixed initial edge-weight parameter z (for example, z=0.1) or a fixed edge-weight increase parameter gamma.
 The plots in a subfolder with z = 0.1 are all run with the initial edge-weight parameter z = 0.1 and the plots in a subfolder with gamma = 0.1 are all run with the edge-weight increase parameter gamma = 0.1.

+# Networks

+The code to make the synethtic graphs we consider in our paper is contained in `synthetic_graphs_experiment.py'.
+The real-world networks we consider in our paper are the Netscience graph of coauthorships of network scientists and four of the Facebook100 graphs of Facebook friendships.

+The file for the Netscience graph is contained in the Netscience folder.
+We use an unweighted version of this network and consider only the largest connected component.
+We also take the largest connected component of each of the Facebook100 graphs.

+The citations for the Netscience and Facebook100 graphs are below:

+M. E. J. Newman, "Finding community structure in networks using the eigenvectors of matrices", *Phy.
+Rev. E*, 74(3), 036104, 2006.
+DOI: 10.1103/PhysRevE.74.036104

+A. L. Traud, P. J. Mucha, and M. A. Porter, "Social structure of Facebook networks", *Physica A*, 391(16): 4165-4180, 2012.
+DOI: 10.1016/j.physa.2011.12.021

 # Code